 Before you start adding products and setting up your payments, there are a few administrative tasks that you should do:

 - If you want to sell in person, then check with your local laws to see if the Shopify POS system is compliant in your country.

-- Complete the initial setup so that your store address, email address, and other store settings are up to date.
+- Complete the initial setup so that your store address, email address, and other store settings are correct.